International Medical Corps' field hospital in Gaza can provide lifesaving medical services to hundreds of civilians every day.

 We initially deployed a large field hospital in southern Gaza in early January 2024.
 This hospital had 160 beds for patients with a wide range of needs, and offered an emergency room, a Level 1 intensive-care unit, operating theaters, a fully stocked pharmacy, X-ray and ultrasound machines, a laboratory and blood-transfusion services.
 It provided care 24/7 and was serving more than 1,000 civilians every day.

 We deployed a second field hospital in Deir Al Balah, in Gaza’s middle region, in early May.
 This hospital began with 50 beds and has since expanded to more than 250, as we have shifted operations from the southern-Gaza facility there.
-This combined field hospital also provides a complete range of lifesaving services, alongside integrated nutrition services, child-protection services, mental health care, gender-based violence prevention and support services, and facilities and services related to water, sanitation and hygiene.
+This combined field hospital serves as many as 2,000 civilians every day, and provides a complete range of lifesaving services, alongside integrated nutrition services, child-protection services, mental health care, gender-based violence prevention and support services, and facilities and services related to water, sanitation and hygiene.
 In mid-July we deployed a new hospital nearby, focused on delivering outpatient services, including basic primary healthcare, triage, first aid, stabilization and care for minor trauma injuries.

 Our multi-pronged, integrated approach focuses on immediate relief to save lives, alleviate suffering and promote well-being, while we contribute to ensuring longer-term resilience through training.
 We are: